-“Membership in the Institute of Medicine is powerful recognition by outstanding peers of the impact Dr. Hong and Dr. Piwnica-Worms have had as researchers and leaders in advancing our understanding and treatment of cancer,” said Ethan Dmitrovsky, M.D., provost and executive vice president at MD Anderson.
+“Membership in the Institute of Medicine is powerful recognition of the impact Drs.
+Hong and Piwnica-Worms have had in advancing our understanding and treatment of cancer,” says Ethan Dmitrovsky, M.D., provost and executive vice president at MD Anderson.

-Her research focuses on new drug combinations for triple-negative breast cancer and is tied into MD Anderson’s Breast and Ovarian Cancer Moon Shot.
-Piwnica-Worms came to MD Anderson earlier this year after 19 years at Washington University School of Medicine in St. Louis.
+Piwnica-Worms oversees the institution’s preclinical research.
+Her own research focuses on new drug combinations for triple-negative breast cancer and is tied into MD Anderson’s Breast and Ovarian Cancer Moon Shot.

-With the addition of Piwnica-Worms and Hong, MD Anderson has seven IOM members: President Ronald DePinho, M.D.; John Mendelsohn, M.D., former president and director of the Sheikh Khalifa Bin Zayed Al Nahyan Institute for Personalized Cancer Therapy; Ellen Gritz, Ph.D., chair of Behavioral Science; James Allison, Ph.D., chair of Immunology; and Lynda Chin, M.D., chair of Genomic Medicine and scientific director of the Institute for Applied Cancer Science.
+Piwnica-Worms and Hong join five other MD Anderson leaders in the IOM: Ronald DePinho, M.D., president; John Mendelsohn, M.D., former president and director of the Sheikh Khalifa Bin Zayed Al Nahyan Institute for Personalized Cancer Therapy; Ellen Gritz, Ph.D., chair of Behavioral Science; James Allison, Ph.D., chair of Immunology; and Lynda Chin, M.D., chair of Genomic Medicine and scientific director of the Institute for Applied Cancer Science.